7 Tips for Winter Home Decor after Christmas

 Bedroom Christmas decor

-This last photo has a little glimpse into my decluttering that I always do as I transition between holidays or seasons.
+For me decluttering is how I transition between holidays or seasons.
 It’s how I stay on top of keeping our home at it’s best.
+Keeping our home cozy during the winter and simple lets me declutter better.

 I hope you enjoyed this post as I much as I have enjoyed sharing it.